dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 In order to foster a welcoming, positive, and rewarding experience, we as community members pledge to uphold this code of conduct.

-*Isn't decent behavior is already expected?* We want to bring our best to each other as peers, and explicitly documenting our expectations lets us set a high bar for ourselves.
+*Isn't decent behavior already expected?* We want to bring our best to each other as peers, and explicitly documenting our expectations lets us set a high bar for ourselves.